 Rather than watching a movie together at night, why not plan regular outings to walk or bike?
 Be active as a family.
 Physical activity is more than just sports – it can include a variety of structured and unstructured activities.
 Help build children’s confidence and physical literacy by encouraging and praising them for being active.
 Try completing some activities off the 150 Play List together.

 Take the steps to lead a more active life yourself and your kids will too.
-They love to follow the leader.Written by: ParticipACTION
+They love to follow the leader.Source of Information: ParticipACTION